New Testament Survey - Course Introduction

 Instruction Documents

-Each module contains links to documents which contain detailed instructions for all the module's activities.
+Each module contains links that open documents which contain detailed instructions for all the module's activities.
 There are two different instruction documents in each module.
 One is for a person who is working through this course on their own, with instructions for individual activities.
 The other instruction document is for people working through this course in a group setting.
 And it contains instructions for group activities.

 Supplemental and Reference Documents